top of page

 Applied Research is distinct from Basic Researching that it is working to find practical solutions to existing problems.
 Applied Research is used to develop new programs and technologies and to improve existing systems.

-Spring 2024 CARI Projects
+2025 CARI Projects

 CalAIM Population Health Management Initiative